Kiri-Discord/kiribotdiscord/README.md

 # Sefy

-this is a bot i made for fun for my friends, and is written in discord.js of course :)
+This is a bot i made for fun for my friends, and is written in discord.js of course :)

-if you find any bugs please make a issue so i can look into it and fix it.
+If you find any bugs please make a issue so i can look into it and fix it

+PR are welcome!

 # Info

-check out sliverblaze where i will host it: https://discord.gg/D6rWrvS
+Check out Sefiria where i will host it: https://discord.gg/D6rWrvS